Women’s History Month Activities for All Ages (Plus Free Posters)

 Check out our list of podcasts for engaging stories about famous and inspiring women.
 Then, challenge students to create their own podcast about a woman who inspires them.

-Learn more: Best Podcasts for Women’s History Month
+Try it: Best Podcasts for Women’s History Month

 Turn quotes into posters

-Ask students to choose a quote from our list to illustrate on a piece of paper or posterboard.
-Hang them in your classroom or hallway as part of your women’s history month activities.
+Ask students to choose a quote from our list to illustrate on a piece of paper or poster board.
+Hang them in your classroom or hallway as part of your Women’s History Month activities.

-Learn more: Inspirational Quotes by Famous Women
+Try it: Inspirational Quotes by Famous Women

 Discover women scientists and their accomplishments